jeromeabel/jeromeabel.github.io/src/content/works/from-x-to-x/index.md

 ![web](./web.jpg)

-1. A computer sends data with `curl` command
+1. A computer sends a file with `curl` command
-2. On a website, a PHP script handles this data and write them in a file
+2. On a website, a PHP script handles the file upload
-3. An Arduino program for the ESP8266 chip get this data from the server
+3. An Arduino program for the ESP8266 chip requests this file from the server and extract data

 ## Things I've learned

 - Simplify the idea!
 No real-time or two-way communication
-- PHP script to secure incoming request  and write data to a local file
+- PHP script to secure incoming file
 - ESP8266 program to get data from the web